chakchurina/video_transcript_analysis/README.md

 You requested an explorative analysis, but as a practice-oriented person, I discovered during my research that video segmentation was possible, so I went ahead and implemented it.

 In this repository, you'll find a small service that executes such segmentation.
 The main idea revolves around:
-- Attempting to identify the most vivid parts of the text (using sentiment analysis, text themes, etc.),
+- Attempting to identify the most vivid parts of the text (using sentiment analysis, topic modeling, etc.),
 - Finding the context of these highlights through cosine distance,
-- And asking Chat GPT to form short stories from these sentences.
+- And prompting Chat GPT to form short stories from these sentences.

 You'll find the prompts and all the modules needed for this analysis inside.
 I attempted to validate the results using ChatGPT.